-The following paragraphs detail each function within the FT221X.
-Please refer to the block diagram shown in Figure 2.1
+The following paragraphs detail each function within the FT220X.
+Please refer to the block diagram shown in Figure 2.1.

 Internal MTP Memory.
-The internal MTP memory in the FT221X is used to store USB Vendor ID (VID), Product ID (PID), device serial number, product description string and various other USB configuration descriptors.
+The internal MTP memory in the FT220X is used to store USB Vendor ID (VID), Product ID (PID), device serial number, product description string and various other USB configuration descriptors.
 The internal MTP memory is also used to configure the CBUS pin functions.
-The FT221X is supplied with the internal MTP memory pre-programmed as described in Section 9.
+The FT220X is supplied with the internal MTP memory pre-programmed as described in Section 9.
 A user area of the internal MTP memory is available to system designers to allow storing additional data from the user application over USB.
 The internal MTP memory descriptors can be programmed in circuit, over USB without any additional voltage requirement.
-The descriptors can be programmed using the FTDI utility software called FT\PROG, which can be downloaded from FTDI Utilities on the FTDI website (www.ftdichip.com).
+The descriptors can be programmed using the FTDI utility software called FT PROG.